ErpNetDocs/info/features/general/file-manager.md

 When documents are organized as part of the business context, work flows more naturally.
 Teams orient themselves faster, and the focus stays on tasks — not on searching.

-This is exactly where **File Management in ERP.net** comes into play.
+This is exactly where **File Management in @@name** comes into play.

 ---

 ## One place for all files and documents

-File Management in ERP.net brings documents to where work actually happens — inside the system itself.
+File Management in @@name brings documents to where work actually happens — inside the system itself.

 Instead of existing separately, files are directly linked to: